Tonnanto/BasicQuests/README.md

 ## How it works
-Every player receives an initial amount of quests (default: 3).
+Every player receives an initial number of quests (default: 3).
 You can view your active quests by using `/quests list` or `/quests list rewards`.
-When a player completes a quest the reward can be received by clicking the reward button in the chat or by using `/quests reward`.
+When a player completes a quest, the reward can be received by clicking the reward button in the chat or by using `/quests reward`.
-As soon as a quests reward has been collected the quest disappears from the list, and a newly generated quest will be added.
+As soon as a quest's reward has been collected, the quest disappears from the list, and a newly generated quest will be added.
 By default, a player is allowed to skip one quest every 24h by using `/quests skip`.
 Some quests require the player to complete an advancement before they can be generated.
-Quests in the nether for example require the player to have completed the ***"Diamonds!"*** advancement.
+Quests in the nether, for example, require the player to have completed the ***"Diamonds!"*** advancement.
 Also, newly generated quests will increase in their quantities proportional to the players' playtime on the server: While a new player might receive a quest like ***"Mine 32 Iron Ore"*** a player with lots of playtime on the server would rather receive a quest like this ***"Mine 512 Iron Ore"***.
 This feature can be precisely adjusted in the `config.yml` or be turned off entirely.
 Some quests are incredibly rare but promise very high rewards once completed.
 Each quest is assigned a number of stars (⭐) based on its difficulty.
 Collect stars by completing quests and compete with others on the leaderboard which can be viewed using `/quests leaderboard`.